Skip to main content

 To conserve our native Bluebells, we are managing the site to prevent competition from invasive species.
 We’ve also installed solitary bee hives, ceramic pots for bumblebees, and ladybird hibernation boxes to support essential pollinators.
 Our wildflower meadow adds further support by providing a critical food source for bees, butterflies, and other insects.

-We are creating rock piles, stumperies, and grass piles to oer shelter for amphibians, reptiles, and hibernating animals.
+We are creating rock piles, stumperies, and grass piles to offer shelter for amphibians, reptiles, and hibernating animals.
 Bamboo canes in the pond aid dragonflies, while Onduline sheets serve as sunbeds for reptiles.
 These diverse habitats help maintain the delicate balance of our ecosystem, promoting the survival of various species on our site.